US Expands Eligibility Period for Non-immigrant Visa Renewals from 24 to 48 Months

 “You have never been arrested or convicted of any crime or offense in the United States, even if you later received a waiver or pardon.

-“You have never worked without authorization or remained beyond your permitted time in the United States.”
+“You have never worked without authorisation or remained beyond your permitted time in the United States.”

-The US mission explained that processing times for the program are expected to be up to two months and applicants won’t be able to retrieve their passports during that time.
+The US mission explained that processing times for the programme are expected to be up to two months and applicants would not be able to retrieve their passports during that time.

 It said each applicant must individually meet the criteria; minors could apply without an interview only if they meet the eligibility criteria on their own.